SnootierMoon/The-Pow-XOR-Confusion-Problem/README.md

 # The Pow-XOR Confusion Problem

 I stumbled upon a weird problem recently.
-This repository documents my initial look into the problem.
+This repository documents my initial approach at tackling the problem.

-It's entirely possible that this is actually a really easy problem and I am missing something super basic.
-I'm getting the feeling that's true as I go further into this.
-But that's the math life, I guess.
+It's entirely possible that I am missing something super basic and this is actually a really easy problem.
+I'm starting to get that feeling as I go further a long, but that's the math life, I guess :)

 ## Definition of $X_n$